Anne Heche in a coma in 'extreme critical condition' after car crash, says rep

 - Anne HecheAmerican actress

-Although Anne Heche was thought to be in stable condition since the weekend, she is not, her rep said in a statement Monday:
+Although Anne Heche was thought to be in stable condition since the weekend, she is not, her rep told Yahoo Entertainment in a statement Monday:

 "At this time Anne is in extreme critical condition.
 She has a significant pulmonary injury requiring mechanical ventilation and burns that require surgical intervention.
 She is in a coma and has not regained consciousness since shortly after the accident."